"Better run for the border

 - With the new immigration laws passed by Arizona in 2010, there's been a lot of news hubbub about Mexican immigrants moving back (or at least out of state), along with lifelong legal residents of Hispanic descent who didn't feel like staying around and risk harassment.

 - North Korean defectors fall on the far end of type B.

 - During the Cold War, much the same situation was the case for East Germany.

 - During the Cultural Revolution, there were many Chinese who fled to North Korea.
-Even some chose to swim to Hong Kong or Taiwan.
+Some even chose to swim to Hong Kong or Taiwan.

 - According to the non-fiction book Nothing to Envy detailing the lives of North Korean defectors, one path out has a double example.
-For political reasons South Korean Consulates in China cannot accept North Korean defectors as refugees but the Korean Embassy in Ulanbattor, Mongolia can so after making it to China they then have to try and cross another border into Mongolia.
-And even if they don't make it all the way, as long as they cross the border Mongolian authorities will deport them South Korea rather than back to North Korea like Chinese authorities would.
+For political reasons, South Korean Consulates in China cannot accept North Korean defectors as refugees, but the Korean Embassy in Ulanbattor, Mongolia can.
+After making it to China, they then have to try and cross another border into Mongolia.
+As long as they've crossed the border, even if they don't make it all the way, Mongolian authorities will deport them South Korea rather than back to North Korea like Chinese authorities would.

 - When Germany transformed into Nazi Germany in the 1930s, many intellectuals, political opponents, and Jewish people emigrated to escape persecution.
 Those that fled to other European countries usually found themselves in the same situation all over again when the German army overran these states several years later.